SriramBms/SriramBms.github.io/_posts/2016-04-02-thumb-friendly-design.md

 categories: [android, development, app]
 ---

 Studies indicate that most people use a single hand and just the thumb while using their mobile devices [^uxmatters].
 Keeping this in mind, it makes sense to design apps that are easy to navigate with just the thumb.
-Though it might seem a bad idea to design the app to suit the preference of only a percentage of total users, making an app 'thumb-friendly' is a feature that benefits the remaining users too. <!--more-->
+Though it might seem a bad idea to design the app to suit the preference of only a percentage of total users, making an app 'thumb-friendly' benefits other users too. <!--more-->

 ![Two ways of holding phones](http://www.uxmatters.com/mt/archives/2013/02/images/HoldPhones_Figure-2.png "Phone usage")